MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-02.md

 ## 3. Set up MongoDB

-For this tutorial, you'll need a MongoDB database named *restaurants_reviews* and a collection named *restaurants_reviews*.
+For this tutorial, you need a MongoDB database named *restaurants_reviews* and a collection named *restaurants_reviews*.
 The steps in this section show you how to use a local installation of MongoDB or [Azure Cosmos DB for MongoDB](/azure/cosmos-db/mongodb/mongodb-introduction) to create and access the database and collection.

 > [!IMPORTANT]
 > Don't use a MongoDB database you'll use in production.
 In this tutorial, you'll store the MongoDB connection string in an environment variable.
 This makes it observable by anyone capable of inspecting your container (for example, using `docker inspect`).